voicesauce/opensauce-python/test/data/README.md

 =========

-Sound files (.wav and corresponding .TextGrid files) are in the directory `sound-files`.
+Sound files (.wav and corresponding .TextGrid files) are in the directory `wav-files`.
 These are the input data to the algorithms.

 Raw VoiceSauce data is in the directory `raw-vs-output`.
 This data is from the intermediary .mat files produced by VoiceSauce.
 The .mat files were converted